Snooker Score AnnouncerBETA

 About this project

-This tool reads snooker scores aloud for blind and visually impaired viewers, so they can follow live matches on television without needing to see the on-screen scoreboard.
+This tool reads snooker scores aloud while you watch (or half-watch) a match.
+It was built primarily for blind and visually impaired viewers so they can follow live matches on television without needing to see the on-screen scoreboard, but it works just as well for sighted users who want to keep up with the score while doing something else, drifting in and out of the room, or following along on the radio.

 The idea came from a request on the Snooker Scene Podcast, presented by Dave Hendon, where a blind listener asked for commentators to call the score more often.
 This is a small, non-commercial answer to that — built using the open data feed from snooker.org, with the kind permission of its creator Hermund Ardalen.